 Birds and flowers are my favorite photography subjects.
 The varieties of both species are absolutely startling.
-The individual features and intricate details can be mind boggling.
-I often wondered if any of the botanists and ornithologists has ever mastered in the knowledge of all the birds and flowers in the universe.
+The individual features and intricate details can be mind-boggling.
+I often wondered if any of the botanists and ornithologists has ever mastered the knowledge of all the birds and flowers in the universe.

-Rain drops started to beat on my windshield when I began to get on freeway.
-Had a quick glance at weather forecast and knew occasional thunderstorm and rain are coming to where Oregon Garden is located.
+Rain drops started to beat on my windshield when I began to get on the freeway.
+Had a quick glance at the weather forecast and knew occasional thunderstorms and rain are coming to where Oregon Garden is located.
 Not looking good.
-Quick decision was made, I got off freeway and instead headed for Owen Garden here in Eugene.
+A quick decision was made, I got off the freeway and instead headed for Owen Garden here in Eugene.
 However, I was in the wrong lane and forced to go forward instead of turning left.
-It did not seem that I was meant to go either of the places, so I drove to Delta Pond.
+It did not seem that I was meant to go to either of the places, so I drove to Delta Pond.

 If I don’t find anything else other than ducks, I at least get to enjoy the pond.
-Overcast day not glorious but is a good day for photography.
+An overcast day is not glorious but is a good day for photography.
 It is not bad at all to be able to take some landscape shots within 15 minutes drive.
-I am here to expect ‘Unexpected’.
-And,….. check out how many kinds of birds that I ended up seeing within my hour walk.
+I am here to expect the ‘Unexpected’.
+And,….. check out how many kinds of birds I ended up seeing within my hour walk.

-Many bird photographers like to take big birds in fly or in motion, but I like to find small birds and capture them wherever their nature habitats are.
+Many bird photographers like to take big birds in flight or in motion, but I like to find small birds and capture them wherever their natural habitats are.
 I think the combination of my curiosity and bird’s mystery has formed an addiction in me.
 The excitement of unfolding the secret in Nature is unspeakable.

-Eugene people are very proud of Ducks football team (University of Oregon).
+Eugene people are very proud of the Ducks football team (University of Oregon).
 Ducks in the pond, not so much.
-I saw at least half dozen of ducks family.
+I saw at least half a dozen of the duck’s families.
 Both moms and pops were leading and chaperoning the babies or at least moms were.
 Who does not like babies?
 I tried to take their family portrait, but Canadian goose Dad was getting really fisty towards me.
 I respect his honorable gesture to protect his family.

 From distance, I saw some black fluffy spots on the floating pond plants.
 They seemed too big to be worms, but too small to be any birds either.
 Up-close I found about a dozen of ducklings swimming and hunting food on their own.
 I have never seen this before.
 They are working diligently and swiftly.
 The graphic of the scene is simply entertaining.
 I hope you are amused, too.